bjartek/overflow/README.md

  - OVERFLOW_LOGGING: Set this to 0-4 to get increasing log

-## Migrating from v0 api
+## Migrating from v1 api

-Please note the following if you migrate from an earlier version of overflow that was not tagged
- - "github.com/bjartek/overflow/overflow" ->  "github.com/bjartek/overflow"
- - overflow.Overflow -> overflow.OverflowState
- - on OverflowState Script -> InlineScript
- - FlowTransationBuilder -> OverflowInteractionBuilder
- - FlowArgumentsBuilder -> OverflowArgumentsBuilder
- - Discord dependency is gone, if you need the code ask
- - almost all of the v0 is deprecated in favor of the functional builders `Overflow` to set up the client and , `Tx`, `Script`, `FetchEvents` to interact with it
+You need to change your imports to be v2 and not v1

 ## Credits

-This project is the successor of https://github.com/bjartek/go-with-the-flow The v0 version of the code with a set of apis that is now deprecated is in https://github.com/bjartek/overflow/tree/v0
+This project is the successor of https://github.com/bjartek/go-with-the-flow The v0 version of the code with a set of apis that is now deprecated is in https://github.com/bjartek/overflow/tree/v0 The v1 version of the code with a set of apis that is now deprecated is in https://github.com/bjartek/overflow/tree/v1